-Michigan Pork Producers Association recently held the 26th Annual Taste of Elegance in Lansing, Mich.
-The cooking competition was held in conjunction with the 2016 Michigan Pork Symposium (page 10) and featured original pork entrées from some of Michigan’s top chefs!
+Michigan Pork Producers Association recently held the 27th Annual Taste of Elegance in Lansing, Mich.
+The cooking competition was held in conjunction with the 2017 Michigan Pork Symposium (page 10) and featured original pork entrées from some of Michigan’s top chefs!

 Over the years, Michigan pork producers have donated funds to the Food Bank Council of Michigan to help feed those in need.
 This year MPPA continued their support by giving $2500 to purchase pork products along with a bag of pork-themed grocery items.
-The donations were accepted by Food Programs Manager Kath Clark who gave a short speech thanking Michigan’s pig farmers for their continued generosity.

 Other participating chefs included Jimmy Hill from the Saffron Cafe in Coldwater; Joe Coudron from Bravo Restaurant in Kalamazoo; Frank Turchan from Michigan Dining in Ann Arbor; Matthew Nelson from Mission Point Resort on Mackinac Island; Jeff Baird from Divani in Grand Rapids, Cheyenne Galbraith from Bistro on the Boulevard in St. Joseph; Robert Shipman, Jr. from The English Inn in Eaton Rapids; and Lisa Green from Canal Street Cafe in Augusta.